 Based on these observations, Masters and Johnson divided the sexual response cycle into four phases that are fairly similar in individuals regardless of the individual’s sex assigned at birth: excitement, plateau, orgasm, and resolution (Figure 4).
-The excitement phase is the arousal phase of the sexual response cycle, and it is marked by erection of the penis or clitoris and lubrication and expansion of the vaginal canal.
-In the plateau phase, individuals experience a full erection of the penis often accompanied by pre-ejaculatory fluid or further swelling of the vagina and increased blood flow to the labia minora, and men experience full erection and often exhibit pre-ejaculatory fluid.
-Both men and women experience increases in muscle tone during this time.
-Orgasm is marked in women by rhythmic contractions of the pelvis and uterus along with increased muscle tension.
-In men, pelvic contractions are accompanied by a buildup of seminal fluid near the urethra that is ultimately forced out by contractions of genital muscles, (i.e., ejaculation).
+The excitement phase is the arousal phase of the sexual response cycle, and it is marked by the erection of the penis or clitoris and lubrication and expansion of the vaginal canal.
+In the plateau phase, individuals experience a full erection of the penis often accompanied by pre-ejaculatory fluid or further swelling of the vagina and increased blood flow to the labia minora.
+For individuals with female sex organs, orgasm is marked by rhythmic contractions of the pelvis and uterus along with increased muscle tension.
+For individuals with male sex organs, pelvic contractions are accompanied by a buildup of seminal fluid near the urethra that is ultimately forced out by contractions of genital muscles (i.e., ejaculation).
 Resolution is the relatively rapid return to an unaroused state accompanied by a decrease in blood pressure and muscular relaxation.
-While many women can quickly repeat the sexual response cycle, men must pass through a longer refractory period as part of resolution.
+While many individuals with female sex organs can quickly repeat the sexual response cycle, those with male sex organs commonly pass through a longer refractory period as part of resolution.
 The refractory period is a period of time that follows an orgasm during which an individual is incapable of experiencing another orgasm.
-In men, the duration of the refractory period can vary dramatically from individual to individual with some refractory periods as short as several minutes and others as long as a day.
-As men age, their refractory periods tend to span longer periods of time.
+For those with male sex organs, the duration of the refractory period can vary dramatically from individual to individual with some refractory periods as short as several minutes and others as long as a day.
+As these people age, their refractory periods tend to span longer periods of time.